Ruthwik000/kisanconnect/README.md

 # 🌾 KisanMitra - Smart Agricultural Assistant---
+## 👩‍💻 My Contribution

+**Role:** Frontend Contributor

+As part of this collaborative project, I contributed to the development of the user interface and worked on improving the overall usability of the platform.

+### Key Contributions
+- Assisted in developing and structuring frontend components.
+- Implemented responsive user interface layouts for better accessibility across devices.
+- Contributed to integrating frontend components with backend APIs.
+- Worked on improving user interaction and interface design.

+### Technologies Used
+- React.js
+- Vite
+- Tailwind CSS
+- JavaScript (ES6)

+### Project Collaboration
+This project was developed as a team effort where different members worked on different modules of the system.
+My primary contributions focused on the frontend development and user interface implementation.

 A multilingual agricultural assistance application designed for farmers in India, providing AI-powered farming advice, disease detection, weather updates, and more.